ShashComandur/resonance-system/README.md

 # Programs
-The main program, generateImage, takes in an mp3 file, runs it through the SHA512 hash from the hashlib Python library.
+The main program, generateImage, takes in an mp3 file, and runs it through the SHA512 hash from the hashlib Python library.
-The hashing code is sourced from [Programiz](https://www.programiz.com/python-programming/examples/hash-file), a course based coding tutoring service.
+The hashing code is sourced from [Programiz](https://www.programiz.com/python-programming/examples/hash-file), a tutoring service.
 The hash produces a 128 character hexadecimal string.
 The string is then converted to binary, yielding 512 bits.

 Then, a 16x16 2D array is initialized.
 Each array entry gets two of the bits from the hash result.
 Knowing that two bits allows us to count to 4 (00, 01, 10, 11), we can design sets of truchet tiles,